-It's not the job of UCL to certify or approve anything other than the BMX track itself although the guidelines do cover areas that lie within two metres of the side of the riding surface as this is considered a relevant safety issue for BMX riders.
+It's not the job of UCL to certify or approve anything other than the BMX track itself.
+However, the guidelines do cover areas that lie within two metres of the side of the riding surface, as this is considered a relevant safety issue for BMX riders.

 The guidelines spell out the maximum and minimum width for BMX track layout and the legitimate alignment of any starting ramps, especially when 5-metre and 8-metre start ramps merge into a single straight.

-They set out the overall elevation of the BMX track from the start gate to finish line the measurement of straights and berms.
-Of particular concern are the minimum distances required to give a proper flow at all point of the track.
+They set out the overall elevation of the BMX track from the start gate to the finish line, along with the measurement of straights and berms.
+Of particular concern are the minimum distances required to give a proper flow at all track points.

 Critical measurements in track design include the distance from the bottom of the start hill to the foot of the first jump, how far it is to the peak of the first jump after the exit of the first turn.

 Particular attention is paid to start ramps for various levels of competition such as Olympic Games BMX, UCI BMX World Championships, UCI BMX Supercross World Cup and Continental Championships.